zyloh89/project-3/README.md

 ## Description

-This is an application for where customers can request for a quote for a cake.
+This is an application where customers can request for a quote for a cake.
 The app has functionality for admin login to view database of quote placed.
+The idea came from a chat with my close friends who runs a cake business as a side job and received high amounts of cake order during the pandemic.

 **User Story**
 * AS a home baker